gajjardarshithasmukhbhai/E-commerce-website-in-full-stack-node-js/README.md

 # E-commerce-website-in-full-stack-node-js and paypal
-## MVC architecture and socket programming
+## MVC architecture and socket programming and money service
 ```text
 in this webapp is fully bashed on MVC(model,view,controller base web-app)
 architecture with real time chating features like socket io :-)